nicm42/100-days-of-code-v2/log 1.md

 **Day 76: 27th September 2020**
 Found the triangles on the Xs weren't quite right.
 It feels like every time I fix something, I come back the next day and find something wrong with it.
 I've now got it all sorted - I hope! - except for the canvas on window resize.

+**Day 77: 28th September 2020**
+I realised I didn't need to use the canvas to add the stars, they could just be divs.
+They made it much easier to redraw them all when the window was resized.
+I also found a simple way to only run the animations when everything is loaded, so it doesn't all run twice any more.